okfn/opendatahandbook-old/source/what-is-open-data/what-is-open-data.rst

 the section on ‘why’ open data).

-Providing a clear definition of openness ensures that when you get two open datasets from two different sources you will be able to combine them together, and it ensures we **avoid our own ‘tower of babel’: lots of datasets but little or no ability to combine them together into the larger systems where the real value lies.**
+Providing a clear definition of openness ensures that when you get two open datasets from two different sources, you will be able to combine them together, and it ensures that we **avoid our own ‘tower of babel’: lots of datasets but little or no ability to combine them together into the larger systems where the real value lies.**